dakshsethi/vBOT/README.md

   This generates a CSV file `output.csv` like this:
   [![output csv file][output-csv]]()
 #### 2. Update PR File
-**Note:** This function requires that a `fix` branch exists right now in the repositories.
-As i tried working on `Creating Branch using GitHub API` but due to some errors and technical glitch, it was not working.
-Also due to lack of time as the project was very tedious, i am able to commit 2 new files with the help of `GitHub API` and call a PR request but not `package.json` as of right now.
-If given enough time, this issue will be resolved later on.

 This is the 2nd command of the `SDK Tooling Challenge`
 Steps:
   - Go to project directory